A beginning for Lysozyme

 Fleming’s experiences during the war drove him to later try any and every approach to identify substances that could slow or prevent bacterial growth.
 It was with this momentum then that in 1921, whilst nursing a cold, Fleming decided to inoculate mucus from his own nose onto a blood agar petri dish.
 Leaving this dish among the 40 or 50 others on his overcrowded bench, Allison recalls the moment of discovery several weeks later4:

-“Discarding his cultures one evening, he examined one for some time, showed it to me and said ‘This is interesting.’
+“Discarding his cultures one evening, he examined one for some time, showed it to me, and said, ‘This is interesting.’

 The remarkable feature of the plate was that in the vicinity of the blob of nasal mucus there were no bacteria; further away from another zone in which the bacteria had grown but had become translucent, glassy and lifeless in appearance”